seblavoie/After-Effects-Scripting-Sublime-Text-Package/README.md

 ## Installation

-1. Download and unzip in your Sublime Text 2 packages folder.
+Download and unzip in your Sublime Text 2 packages folder and rename the folder to `AfterEffects`.

 The "Packages" directory is located at: